 What are some things to consider when thinking about your alimony award?
 For one, remember that it is more expensive to pay for two households instead of one.
 Your lifestyle may need to change.
 If you plan to receive a substantial alimony award in a lump sum, you may want to speak to a financial planner to help you invest the money wisely.
 If your spousal support will only last for a short period of time, it may be wise to plan ahead.
 How will you get your work skills up to date?
 What is your 2, 3, and 5-year plan?

 In general, alimony shouldn’t be seen as a paycheck.
 If you plan to keep the family house, consider how much it will cost to maintain in taxes and mortgage before you make a decision.
 Be realistic about what you can afford.
 Sometimes, it makes sense to downgrade a bit and stretch your alimony payments further.

 Getting the spousal support you deserve is also an important step.
-The Zachary Law Group are spousal support lawyers in Chandler, Arizona who help individuals fight to get the alimony award they may deserve.
+The Zachary Law Group, spousal support lawyers in Chandler, Arizona, help individuals fight to get the alimony award they may deserve.
 Contact us today to learn more.

 What Factors are Considered When Courts Determine Spousal Support Awards?

 The courts will consider several factors when determining how long spousal support will be paid and how much will be paid.
 What factors will the judge consider?
 Here are a few:

 - How long you were married.
 Longer marriages will generally result in more spousal support and longer periods of support.
 If you were married for a very long period of time and are at retirement age, you may even be able to receive spousal support for life in some cases.